Philosophy in therapy, Edinburgh, Glasgow, Falkirk, Dublin

 Philosophical models of the mind tend to stay away from the medical models.
 R.D.Laing in particular condemned the medical or biomedical model as unfit for purpose.
 Philosophical psychological methods avoid such biological biased methods and consider a range of issues such as social, theological, philosophical, developmental and psycho-dynamic.

-Social Psychoanalytic, Edinburgh, Falkirk, Stirling, Glasgow, Psychotherapy
+Social Psychoanalytic, Edinburgh, Falkirk, Dublin, Glasgow, Psychotherapy

 The narrative and dynamic between people, couples, groups and organisations are often critical.

 Just as developmental processes within the family can cause issues, so organisational and familial relationships.
 This is where codependency, passive aggressive behaviour, manipulation and other issues come into play.

 Values in life, Edinburgh, Falkirk, Dublin, Glasgow

 There are many different sets of values that might be applied.
 Utilitarianism, Moral philosophy, religious values, social contract, eastern and western belief systems.